- Dine, Play, Stay

 Resources for Ticket Holders:

-Did you have tickets to a Broadway performance taking place before June 7, 2020?
-As the Broadway League mentions in their statement, you should receive an email from your point of purchase with more information.
-If you have not heard from them by April 12, you should reach out to the point of purchase.
+Did you have tickets to a Broadway performance taking place before May 30, 2021?
+As the Broadway League mentions in their statement, you should contact your point of purchase for details about exchanges and refunds.

 Telecharge: Some shows are automatically refunding tickets.
 Others are offering the opportunity to refund or exchange tickets for a later performance.
 If you purchased tickets from Telecharge for a suspended or canceled performance, you will receive an email with instructions to refund or exchange your tickets.